pipecedeno/Conservation_Landscape/README.md

 Or more information could be found here: https://docs.python-guide.org/starting/install3/linux/
 * matplotlib 3.3.2 This can be installed from here https://matplotlib.org/stable/users/installing.html
 * biopython 1.78 This can be installed from here: https://biopython.org/wiki/Download
-* bowtie2 2.4.2 This can be installed from here: https://sourceforge.net/projects/bowtie-bio/
+* razers 3.5.8 (seqan 2.4.0) Can be installed from: https://github.com/seqan/seqan/tree/master/apps/razers3

 ## How to Download this Repository
 Use the following command in the desired directory: